 But what if there were a way you could be on social media and advance your future career prospects?
 That’s exactly what we’ll cover in today’s post, which is all about LinkedIn.
-You know, the social network you thought was just for your dad.

 We’ll explore why LinkedIn matters as a student, how to create your LinkedIn profile (including some LinkedIn summary examples for students), how to use LinkedIn to network, and how to use LinkedIn to find jobs and internships.